qcc4cp/qcc/README.MacOS.md

 These instructions may be helpful for MacOS.

 The first problem you encounter may be that the header Python.h cannot be found.
-It may be necessary to expand the file [`qcc/WORKSPACE`](WORKSPACE) and add an 'external repository', pointing to your Python installation.
+It may be necessary to edit the file [`qcc/WORKSPACE`](WORKSPACE) and modify the 'external repository', pointing to your Python installation.
 For example:

 ```
 [...]
 new_local_repository(
     name = "third_party_python",
-    path = "[system path]/Python/3.7/",
+    path = "[system path]/Python/3.7/include/python3.7m",
     build_file = __workspace_dir__ + "/python.BUILD",
 )
 ```

 With a corresponding file [`python.BUILD`](python.BUILD).
-You have to ensure that the paths are set according to your setting:
+You have to ensure that the paths are set according to your machine setup:

 ```
 package(